rahulb80/Study/AI Notes/Readme.md

 ### Chain of thoughts Prompting
 ### composition of a prompt
 - Output indicator
+### Tavily Search API
+- paid api to search web for latest info

 # Useful Prompts
 ## hwchase17/react
 	This prompt is sent to LLM along with agents that LLM can use for to take specific actions.
 It also takes scratchpad, which is kind of history of what happened until now with Agent so far.
 It will return an answer may be a final answer that the agent finished his job and we have the answer, Or it's going to be which tools that we need to invoke now with which arguments.

 # Code Examples